Introduction of "CDCC Pilot Scheme" and

 Comprehensive Care

-Family Doctor will formulate health management plan based on screening results and provide medical consultations, medications as well as referrals to laboratory investigations, nurse clinic and allied health services to meet the medical needs of Scheme Participant.
+Family Doctor will formulate health management plan based on screening results and provide medical consultations, medications as well as referrals to laboratory investigations, dedicated nurse clinic and allied health services to meet the medical needs of Scheme Participant.

 Personalised Case Management